topiaruss/nameko-chat/docs/index.rst

     * worker teardown:

         All dependencies are notified that a worker has completed its execution.
-This is used to remove any per-worker state in the dependeny prover.
+This is used to remove any per-worker state in the dependency provider.

     * destroy worker: